Check build environment from Info.plist

 macOS Application Example

-Here is an example of a macOS app I built.
-The following was written to Info.plist.
+Below is an example from a macOS app I developed.
+The following was written to the Info.plist file.

 BuildMachineOSBuild21G217